cscannell-inacloud/Microsoft-Teams-Docs/teams/getusercontext.md

 `https://www.contoso.com/config?name=user@example.com&tenant=e2653c-etc&group=test`

-## Getting user information through using the Microsoft Teams Tab library
+## Getting context through using the Microsoft Teams Tab library

 You can also retrieve the information listed above using the [Microsoft Teams Tab library](jslibrary.md), by calling `microsoftTeams.getContext(function(context) { /* ... */ })`.